What's Up Today: Monday, December 12

 City & Government

-Jamestown: Tax Assessment Board of Review at 2 pm, Town Council at 6 pm
+Jamestown: Affordable Housing at 9 am, Library Board at 5 pm, Conservation Commission at 7 pm

-Portsmouth: Portsmouth Bristol Ferry Town Common Committee at 2:15 pm, Town Council at 7 pm
+Portsmouth: Pension Investment Committee at 5 pm, School Committee – Finance Subcommittee at 5:30 pm, School Committee at 7 pm

-Tiverton: Historical Cemeteries Commission at 6 pm, Library Trustees at 7 pm
+Tiverton: School Building Committee at 5 pm, School Committee at 6 pm, Dog Park Advisory Committee at 6 pm, Recreation Commission at 6 pm, North Tiverton Fire District at 7 pm

 See the full list of public meetings in Rhode Island here.